 The Program will make every effort to select participants by the end of March and contact them directly with an offer to participate.
 The Program will also inform those who are not accepted or are program alternates.

-You can check the status page on the application to see if you have completed all of the requirements and if your recommenders have submitted their letters.
+You can check the status page on the application to see if you have completed all the requirements and if your recommenders have submitted their letters.
 It is up the applicant to ensure that all of their transcripts, including those from different schools, are uploaded onto the online application.
-All applications will be automatically submitted at 11:59pm EST on February 9.

 The Rangel Program covers the cost of tuition, room, board, and air or train travel from home/school.
 It also provides a stipend of $3,200 (budget permitting).
 Participants should expect to pay for books, ground transportation from the airport or train station to Howard University, public transportation to get around Washington during their time in Washington, dinners or meals outside of Howard University if desired, and entertainment not related to the program.